ExpediaGroup/graphql-kotlin/docs/spring-server/subscriptions.md

 ---

 ## Schema
-To see more details of how to implement subscriptions in your schema, see [executing subscriptions](../execution/subscriptions).
+To see more details of how to implement subscriptions in your schema, see [executing subscriptions](../schema-generator/execution/subscriptions).

+## Flow Support

+`graphql-kotlin-spring-server` provides automatic support for Kotlin `Flow` through `FlowSubscriptionExecutionStrategy` that supports existing `Publisher`s and relies on Kotlin reactive-streams interop to convert `Flow` to a `Publisher`.

 ## `graphql-ws` subprotocol
 ### Overview